 I’ll set the scene.
 Bruce Lee and Chuck Norris.
 They fight once.
 In Italy.
 In the Colosseum.
 They only fight once, and it’s like watching Superman and Batman go head-to-head.

 Creed is one of every fighter’s favorite movies.
 I love this movie because there is a fight between Adonis and Leo “The Lion” Sporino, played by Gabriel Rosado.
 Rosado is a fighter from my hometown of Philadelphia, and he’s also one of the first professional fighters that I sparred with in my early career.
 From my experience, I can tell you that the fight between Adonis and “The Lion” is very realistic.

 Image Credit: Enter The Dragon (1973)

 Enter The Dragon is known for being the most successful martial arts movie to date.
 It’s also the last film that Bruce Lee completed before his death in 1973.
 In this film, the fight between Lee and O’Hara is my favorite.
 Bruce Lee shows his dominance and power despite his size.
 This is definitely a must-watch movie!

 As you can tell, many of these films are classics, and the fight scenes have stood the test of time.
 I can watch them repeatedly, and each time that I do, I see something that I didn’t see before.
 I highly recommend you check out any that you haven’t already seen.

-Even if you’re not a fighter, the inspiring messages that are conveyed through the actors and storylines will resonate with you.
-Plus, you may even find yourself ready to start boxing, even if you don’t plan to compete.
+Even if you’re not a fighter and don't plan to compete, the inspiring messages that are conveyed through the actors and storylines will resonate with you.
+Plus, you may even find yourself ready to start boxing.
 Check out some of my boxing training videos and you can pretend you’re in the ring, just like these actors!